Data Protection Update

 The GDPR will also amend the use of consent when processing data and will require the recording and in some cases reporting a data breach.
 With much tougher fines available (up to €20million or 4% of global turnover) also being introduced it will be crucial to be up to speed.

-Ross Hutchison (firstname.lastname@example.org) is a Solicitor in the Employment Pensions and Immigration Team and is based in Leeds.
-If you have any questions about data protection or require training or support to prepare your business for the introduction of the GDPR please contact Ross or speak to your usual Weightmans advisor.
+Ross Hutchison is a Solicitor in the Employment Pensions and Immigration Team and is based in Leeds.
+If you have any questions about data protection, or require training or support to prepare your business for the introduction of the GDPR please get in touch by clicking below for a no obligation chat.

 Get in touch